 The digitization of

-All this documentation will be available in our respective reading rooms: in The Hague, Paris and Washington.
+All of this documentation will be available for consultation in our respective reading rooms: in The Hague, Paris and Washington.

 A ceremony was held at the Peace Palace on Thursday, February 1, 2018 to celebrate this cooperation of our institutions in the digitization of audiovisual material from

-Another ceremony took place on October 10, 2019 at the Shoah Memorial in Paris to celebrate the completion of the digitization in the presence notably of
+Another ceremony took place on October 10, 2019 at the Shoah Memorial in Paris to celebrate the end of the digitization process in the presence of

-The speeches given during this evening will be available on the Memorial website soon.
+The speeches given during this evening will be available on the website of the Memorial soon.

 © Michel Isaac